Flow events

 }

-Currently gusto:flow-finish is the only event type, but this may expand to other types in the future.
-Your application should consider future expansion when interpreting events.
+Currently gusto:flow-finish and gusto:payroll-submitted are the only flow event types, but your application should consider future expansion to these types when interpreting events.

 window.addEventListener( 'message', (event) => {